This program is taught in FRENCH.

 The professional focus prepares students for jobs in business, thanks to specific courses and an internship in the chemical industry.

 The teaching focus ensures that students receive training in compliance with the legislation (general courses, a methodology for chemistry and biology, internships in schools).
 This program corresponds to the higher secondary school teaching certification program (AESS), which holders of a research or professional focus Master's degree in chemistry can formalize later as additional training.
 Diagram with Credits

 After completing this curriculum, students will be able to:

 - independently solve problems that chemists encounter in their profession

 - practice scientific research

 The Master’s Degree in Chemistry opens the door to (bio)chemistry laboratories, chemical laboratories, pharmaceutical research laboratories in universities or in industry, and many other opportunities.

-At the end of their master's studies many holders of a Master’s Degree in Chemistry are hired in basic or applied science research programmes.
+At the end of their master's studies, many holders of a Master’s Degree in Chemistry are hired in basic or applied science research programs.
 They can also take advantage of numerous job opportunities offered by UMONS laboratories and other research institutions.
 After completing a doctoral dissertation, many chemists leave academic labs to work in industrial laboratories.

 Access to further studies